- Location: New Mexico

 Motorcyclists have the same helmet battles.
 Probably not many think it's cool to be on a Harley bedecked in a helmet.
 A bandana, sure, but who wants to wear a heavy, hot, uncomfortable helmet when you are cruising the roads carving through the Jemez Mountains?

 Many riders complain that they lose peripheral vision and the ability to hear traffic noise.
 Others simply prefer having the option to decide for themselves rather than having someone telling them they must wear one.
-And in New Mexico, no one will force you to wear a helmet if you are over 18 years old.
-However, those under 18 are required to wear a helmet while operating a motorcycle.
+In New Mexico, if you are under 18 years old, you are required to wear a helmet while operating a motorcycle.

 Having said that, it is recommended that everyone strap on a helmet.
 They do exist for a reason, and there is an encyclopedia of studies proving they prevent death or disability in the event of a motorcycle crash.Local Motorcycle Safety Course